loperntu/ladsbook/text_semantics.md

 ...
 #### Factor analysis

-- 因子分析 Factor analysis 可以用來 reducing the number of words in a set of documents to a more manageable level.
+- 統計學的因子分析 Factor analysis 可以用來 reducing the number of words in a set of documents to a more manageable level.

+> Factors analysis finds communalities in questions or other items, including the way text appears in documents.
+Factors can capture groups of questions that reflect some underlying idea, or groups of words that tend to appear together.(Stuhl, 2015)